m-ashry-eg/SAA-C03/notes/README.md

   - ##### S3 Object Lock Characteristics

-    **Definition**: Amazon S3 Object Lock is a feature that allows you to enforce retention policies on objects stored in an S3 bucket.
+    - **Definition**: Amazon S3 Object Lock is a feature that allows you to enforce retention policies on objects stored in an S3 bucket.

-    **Retention Period**: You can set a specific retention period for objects in days or years.
+    - **Retention Period**: You can set a specific retention period for objects in days or years.

-    **Immutability and Data Integrity**: Object Lock helps to ensure the immutability and integrity of your data, making it suitable for applications with strict compliance requirements.
+    - **Immutability and Data Integrity**: Object Lock helps to ensure the immutability and integrity of your data, making it suitable for applications with strict compliance requirements.

   - ##### Retention Modes

+    - **Legal Hold**: When Legal Hold is applied to an object, it ensures that the object remains in a state of preservation, regardless of any specified retention periods.
+This means the object cannot be deleted or altered until the legal hold is explicitly removed.
+Legal Hold is typically used for legal proceedings, investigations, or situations where data preservation is mandated by law or regulation.

     - **Governance Mode**: In this mode, you can specify a retention period during which an object cannot be deleted or overwritten by anyone, including the bucket owner.
 However, a user with appropriate permissions can still remove the retention policy.